 Coffs Coast Wildlife Sanctuary aims to inspire visitors to care for marine environments through unique experiences and education.

 Coffs Coast Wildlife Sanctuary also leads the way within the local business and industry community through our partnership with the NSW Office of Environment and Heritage in their Sustainability Advantage Program.
 Through these programs, Coffs Coast Wildlife Sanctuary helps local businesses to go ‘green’.
-Our park was recently honoured with a Bronze Partner Award and achieved ‘Zero carbon footprint for waste to landfill’.
+The park was recently honoured with a Bronze Partner Award and achieved ‘Zero carbon footprint for waste to landfill’.

 Allows a person's carer free entry into participating venues and events